What is Attunement?

 Rather, I want to respect him and be attuned to what he is experiencing.
 I can slow down and talk about what will happen in advance.
 I can hold out my hand for him to grab when he is ready.
 I can encourage him to come patiently without making him feel forced or rushed, and I can offer him an escape if he is feeling overwhelmed, all in advance of starting this transition.
 That is tuning in to his emotional experience.

-Maude LeRoux gives some great examples (‘first’ and ‘second’ ideas) of attunement in her recent blog, “5 Important Ideas to Ease Going Back to School”
+Occupational therapist and DIR Expert and Training Leader, Maude LeRoux, gives some great examples (‘first’ and ‘second’ ideas) of attunement in her recent blog, “5 Important Ideas to Ease Going Back to School“.

 Do you feel like you have a better grasp on what it means to be attuned, or emotionally connected to your child?
 Please give us your examples of your moments of joys or struggles being emotionally connected with your child in the comments section below.